voorhoede/npm-style-guide/README.md

 ### Why?

-Specifing minimal engines version for your module warns the user if he is not using a supported version.
-This is specially important for ensuring npm3 flat tree dependecy on Windows, or es2015 features that your tasks require on node.
+Specifying engine versions for your module warns the user if he is not using a supported version.
+This is specially important for ensuring npm@3 flat tree dependency on Windows, or ES2015 features that your tasks require on node.

 ### How?